Vandenberg State Marine Reserve

-Vandenberg State Marine Reserve (SMR) is a marine protected area located offshore of Vandenberg Air Force Base, near the city of Lompoc on California’s central coast.
+Vandenberg State Marine Reserve (SMR) is a marine protected area located offshore of Vandenberg Air Force Base, near the city of Lompoc on California's central coast.
 The marine protected area covers 32.84 sqmi.
 Vandenberg SMR protects all marine life within its boundaries.
 Fishing and take of all living marine resources is prohibited.

 History

-Vandenberg SMR was established in September 2007 by the California Department of Fish & Wildlife.
+Vandenberg SMR was established in September 2007 by the California Department of Fish and Wildlife.
 It was one of 29 marine protected areas adopted during the first phase of the Marine Life Protection Act Initiative.
-The Marine Life Protection Act Initiative (or MLPAI) is a collaborative public process to create a statewide network of marine protected areas along the California coastline.
+The Marine Life Protection Act Initiative (MLPAI) is a collaborative public process to create a statewide network of marine protected areas along the California coastline.

 Geography and natural features

 This marine protected area is bounded by the mean high tide line and straight lines connecting the following points in the order listed:

-34° 44.65’ N. lat.
-120° 37.75’ W. long.;
+34° 44.65' N. lat.
+120° 37.75' W. long.;

-34° 44.65’ N. lat.
-120° 40.00’ W. long.;
+34° 44.65' N. lat.
+120° 40.00' W. long.;